 This blogpost is based on 1) a forthcoming paper (“Economists Entered the ‘Numbers Game’.
-Measuring Discrimination in the U.S. Courtrooms, 1971-1989) 2) a discussion I had with students while using the Harvard trial as a teaching example, and 3) my own uncertainties about what I think about it.
+Measuring Discrimination in the U.S. Courtrooms, 1971-1989, working paper available here) 2) a discussion I had with students while using the Harvard trial as a teaching example, and 3) my own uncertainties about what I think about it.

 Students for Fair Admissions, an anti-affirmative action organization, sued Harvard in 2014 for discrimination in admissions against Asian American students.
 The trial ended last november, and both parties are expected to submit new documents in February 2019 before any decision would be delivered.
 Well-known economists produced contradicting testimonies for both sides of the adversarial process (defendant expert report can be found here, plaintiff one here).
 As reported by Eric Hoover in The Chronicle of Higher Education, famous labour economist David Card, representing Harvard, called another recognized labour economist Peter S. Arcidiacono’s analysis in support of the plaintiff’s “nonsensical”.
 The expert economists used broadly the same empirical methods, but followed different strategies and made different choices in reaching their conclusions.
 This exchange raises important questions: How can one trust economics as a field if economists call each other “nonsensical” in public?
 In addition to the individual credibility of economists and of economics as an area of knowledge, what’s at stake is economics’ public image.
 Such issue is not specific to economists’ expertise in courts and echoed many concerns over the role of expertise in the public sphere.